emacs-exordium/exordium/README.md

 ## Header file autocomplete

-TODO work in progress.
+**TODO work in progress**.
 This is a temporary solution until autocomplete uses rdm as a source.

 This module sets up autocomplete for `#include` header files in C++ mode.
 It